Cray-HPE/docs-csm/operations/system_admin_toolkit/configuration/Generate_SAT_S3_Credentials.md

 # Generate SAT S3 Credentials

 Generate S3 credentials and write them to a local file so the SAT user can access S3 storage.
-In order to use the SAT S3 bucket, the System Administrator must generate the S3 access key and secret keys and write them to a local file.
+In order to use the SAT S3 bucket, the system administrator must generate the S3 access key and secret keys and write them to a local file.
 This must be done on every Kubernetes control plane node where SAT commands are run.